oidoid/atlas-pack/readme.md

 - A sparser data structure that includes linking animation cels together in the same array and associating Aseprite slices with their cels.
 This can be useful for collision detection, for example.
 - Support (by convention) for infinite durations.
-When a cel's duration is set to 65 535 (hexadecimal ffff) in the Aseprite GUI, it will be parsed in JavaScript as `Number.POSITIVE_INFINITY`.
+When a cel duration is set to 65 535 (hexadecimal ffff) in the Aseprite GUI, it will be parsed in JavaScript as `Number.POSITIVE_INFINITY`.
 - TypeScript typings for the Aseprite file format.
 - Tests for parsing and playback.
 - Open source.